 Beach District Plants Offered to Ocean City Property Owners

-Ocean City, Maryland – (January 30, 2019): For the 14th year in a row, the Town of Ocean City will be offering beach district plants to the public for planting in the secondary dune area.
+Ocean City, Maryland – (January 14, 2020): For the 15th year in a row, the Town of Ocean City will be offering beach district plants to the public for planting in the secondary dune area.
 The plants being offered are hardy plants that tolerate the harsh environment of the ocean front areas.
-In addition, these plants provide habitat enhancement, food and shelter, water quality treatment and erosion control to the secondary dune area, which tends to be overlooked and is in need of attention.
+In addition, these plants provide habitat enhancement, food and shelter, water quality treatment and erosion control to the secondary dune area, which tends to be overlooked and needs attention.

 “We began this program to help create habitat and prevent erosion of the area behind the dune which was in need of attention,” said Town of Ocean City Environmental Engineer Gail Blazer.
 “The plants are very beneficial to the stability of the dune system and help with erosion and scour.
 Our residents and property owners love the program and it benefits the environment and the beach, so it is a win for everyone.”